Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Convergence and Communication Cost Analysis

 \subsection{Communication Cost Analysis}

 We compare the communication cost of {\alg} with three representative FL algorithms: FedAvg, FedZO and FedCom.
 Each baseline highlights a different aspect of {\alg}.
 FedAvg, the most classic FL algorithm, operates in the same multi-agent setup.
 FedZO, employing ZO-SGD as its optimizer, matches our ZOO techniques.
 FedCom, focusing on compression techniques, offers a comparison point for {\alg}'s seed and gradient scalar compression strategy.
 Having established the round complexity in the preceding theorems, we can determine the total communication cost to reach an $\epsilon$-approximate solution by calculating the per-round communication cost.
 Unlike typical FL algorithms, the number of scalars communicated per round in {\alg} is non-deterministic, depending on the lagged history of each client.
-Specifically, for the "reconstruct model" step (downlink communication), the transmitted vector has a length of $2mKP\times \h$, where the factor of 2 accounts for both the seeds and gradient scalars and $\h$ denotes the (potentially random) length of lagged rounds.
+Specifically, for the "reconstruct model" step (downlink communication), the transmitted vector has a length of $2mKP\times \h$, where the factor of 2 accounts for both the seeds and gradient scalars, and $\h$ denotes the (potentially random) length of lagged rounds.
 However, we know that by the $R-$th round, a sampled client must have communicated $2RKP$ scalars with the server to reconstruct its model since the beginning.
 Therefore, on average, $2MKP$ scalars per round are communicated between the server and all $M$ clients.
 For the "local update" step (uplink communication), the returned vector length is always fixed at $mKP$, corresponding to $K$ local updates with $P$ gradient scalars per update for each of the $m$ clients.

 We summarize the communication complexity in Table \ref{tab-comm-comparison}.
 Besides FedAvg, we compare it against FedCom \citep{haddadpour2021federated}, which can be understood as FedAvg with a generic compression operation in the communication.
 In the table, we use $\beta \in (0, 1]$ to represent the compression ratio, and we further assume the order of the round complexity is not impacted.
 As we can clearly see in the table, the communication cost of all other algorithms has linear, even quadratic, dependency on the model dimension $d$.
 Under the low effective-rank scenario, if $\kappa \ll \frac{m d}{MK}$, the theorem indicates that {\alg} can converge much faster than the first-order FL counterparts regarding the communication cost.
 Estimating the effective low rank $\kappa$ in the pure theoretical domain is hard, similar to the Lipschitz constant $L$.
 Based on the results of the numerical experiment shown in the next section, it should be safe to say that the effective low rank should be much smaller than the total dimensions of the model.